nag9s/Machine-Learning/statistics/normal-distribution.md

 Another corollary is that the normal distribution makes math easy - things like calculating moments, correlations between variables, and other calculations that are domain specific.
 For that reason, even if a distribution isn't actually normal, it is useful to assume that it is normal to get a good, first-order understanding of a set of data.

+**let's see why Normal distribution is such a beautiful phenomenon.**